lucamug/kana-overlapping/README.md

 # kana-overlapping

-I was curious to understand what would be the hot spots, the most engulfed area of the typical square used, in Japanese language, to write characters.
+I was curious to see the hot spots, the most engulfed area of the typical square used, in Japanese language, to write characters.

+What would happen if you write all characters in top of each other?
+Which area would be darker?

 So I overlapped all the basic Hiragana/Katakana/Romaji characters.
+This is the result.

 ### [Demo](https://lucamug.github.io/kana-overlapping/)